 This history seminar, scheduled for May term 2011, will look at the experiences and roles of women during World War II.
-McEuen recently published a book on the subject, entitled Making ing the war, how women were depicted in the media, and the cultural movement that resulted. always controlled by a human sitting back in relative safety.
-That changes the dynamics of war quite a bit if you're able to kill the enemy and there's no fear in your mind that you're going to die."
+McEuen recently published a book on the subject, entitled Making War, Making Women:

-War, Making Women: Femininity and Duty on the American Homefront, 1941-1945.
+War, Making Women: Femininity and Duty on the American Home-front, 1941-1945.
 She will use her research to help students analyze first-person texts from the time period and conduct independent research.
-The course will explore some of the sacrifices women made and opportunities they enjoyed dur-
+The course will explore some of the sacrifices women made and opportunities they enjoyed during the war, how women were depicted in the media, and the cultural movement that resulted.